Automation has become an integral part of the manufacturing industry.

-At Richards-Wilcox Conveyors, we create automated systems for assembly, material handling, and fabrication, finishing line, and specialty applications like robotic integration into a paint line for car parts.
+At Richards-Wilcox Conveyors, we create cutting edge automated systems for assembly, material handling, and fabrication, finishing line, and specialty applications like robotic integration into a paint line for car parts.

 Automation may require a huge investment, but in the end, its advantages are apparent.